 \subsection{Preliminary}

-Vision-Language Action models~\cite{Brianna2023RT2,kim24openvla} (see Fig.~\ref{fig:main}) are built on large language models integrated with visual encoders, enabling robots to interpret human instructions and process visual input from a camera to perform context-aware actions.
-VLA models~\cite{kim24openvla,Brianna2023RT2,Li2024LLaRA} generally abstract continuous action prediction into a classification problem by discretizing robot actions.
-Specifically, they first discretize the continuous probabilities into class labels $c = \arg \max F(x)$.
-An action de-tokenizer then generates actions $y=DT(c)$.
+\textbf{Vision-Language-Action models}~\cite{Brianna2023RT2,kim24openvla} (see Fig.~\ref{fig:main}) are built on large language models integrated with visual encoders, enabling robots to interpret human instructions and process visual input from a camera to perform context-aware actions.
+VLA models~\cite{kim24openvla,Brianna2023RT2,Li2024LLaRA} generally abstract continuous action predictions into a classification problem by discretizing robot actions.
+Specifically, they first discretize the continuous probabilities into class labels $y = \arg \max \mathcal{F}(x)$ where $\mathcal{F(\cdot)}$ is the VLA model.
+An action de-tokenizer then generates actions $A=DT(y)$.
 By categorizing action values into discrete class labels, the model converts continuous probability outputs into discrete signals, this simplification facilitates quicker convergence and faster training times, and is commonly used for VLA-based models~\cite{kim24openvla,Brianna2023RT2,Li2024LLaRA}.

-In this work, we focus on a 7-degree-of-freedom (DoF) robotic arm~\cite{haddadin2022franka}.
-At each step, an action consists of 7DoFs with specific physical significance in three-dimensional Cartesian space, represented by:
+In this work, we focus on a 7 degree-of-freedoms (DoFs) robotic arm~\cite{haddadin2022franka}.
+At each step, an action consists of 7 DoFs with specific physical significance in three-dimensional Cartesian space, represented by:

-where $\Delta{P_{x,y,z}}$ and $\Delta{R_{x,y,z}}$ denote relative positional and rotational changes along the x-, y-, and z-axis, discretized into 256 uniform bins across the action range~\cite{kim24openvla}.
+where $\Delta{P_{x,y,z}}$ and $\Delta{R_{x,y,z}}$ denote relative positional and rotational changes along the x-, y-, and z-axis, discretized into 256 uniform bins across each DoFs' action bounds $[y_{\min}^i,y_{\max}^i]$~\cite{kim24openvla}.
 The $gripper$ state is binary, indicating its open or closed state.
 This control design presents a unique challenge for adversarial attacks, as finely divided bins result in minimal action discrepancies between neighboring bins (e.g., $\pm$0.007/bin).
-This means that even if an attack shifts the classification to an adjacent bin, the resulting action discrepancy has minimal impact real-world performance.
+This means that even if an attack shifts the classification to an adjacent bin, the resulting action discrepancy has minimal impact on real-world performance.